noamelf/Lets-build-a-Python-profiler-in-25-LOC/PITCHME.md

   - profile - an early pure Python implementation
   - cProfile - a C extended profiler for better performance

+Note:

+- The best way to understand what is a the profiler is to see it in action.

 ---?code=src/profiling_demo.py&lang=python&title=Profiling demo
 @[2-3](Power a number twice)
 @[6-7](Count the number of digits)